stu562/hrext06-myCruddyApp/AR-js-app/README.md

 - [x] change the object to box

 - [x] obtain object 3D models
-- [ ] populate object on click in AR space
+- [x] populate object on click in AR space
 - [x] add different objects button
-- [ ] button should change object
+- [x] button should change object color
 - [ ] objects should move
 - [ ] objects should be able to interacted with